simonmika/egmontmika.com/content/blog/two-ways-to-benefit-from-your-enemies.md

 Let’s now apply this principle to your negative relationships.

 You may start out on a rather convenient level that most of us probably would be able to manage.
 Just start with one of your easier ”enemies”.
-That could be someone who just slightly irritates or opposes you.
+This could be someone who just slightly irritates or opposes you.
 Maybe there is a neighbor or a colleague or a relative who would qualify in this respect.

 You start out by deciding to think and speak positively of this person and by doing so, you increasingly change your attitude towards that person.
 You also pray for him or her, not in order to change them, but to bless.
 Maybe you can also find a way to express your new attitude by a simple action, like a smile, an encouraging comment, a helping hand or whatever comes to your mind.